ipfs/js-ipfs-unixfs/README.md

 }
 ```

-`import` will outoyt file info objects as files get stored in IPFS.
+`import` will output file info objects as files get stored in IPFS.
 When stats on a node are emitted they are guaranteed to have been written.

 `dag` is an instance of the [`IPLD Resolver`](https://github.com/ipld/js-ipld-resolver) or the [`js-ipfs` `dag api`](https://github.com/ipfs/interface-ipfs-core/tree/master/API/dag)